Machine Language

 Hex is particularly useful because each hex digit can represent exactly four binary digits (bits).
 This makes conversions between binary and hexadecimal straightforward: 1101 1010 in binary easily translates into DA in hex.

-Due to this relationship between mathematical logic and the physical structure of computer hardware and bits and bytes, hex is often used in computing to represent binary data in a more human-readable format.
-For example, a byte (8 bits) can be represented by two hex digits.
+Due to this relationship between mathematical logic and the physical structure of computer hardware, hex is often used in computing to represent binary data in a more human-readable format.
+For example, a byte (8 bits) can always be represented by two hex digits.

 In computer architecture, memory addresses are often displayed in hex because it’s more compact than binary and easier to read than decimal.
 Hexadecimal is used in web design for specifying colors in RGB format, like #FF0000 for red.
 Many file formats use hex signatures or markers, like the start of a JPEG file with FF D8 FF.